-RAF Lakenheath: US nuclear weapons return to Britain
+RAF Lakenheath: have US nuclear weapons returned to Britain?

-The British government continues to ignore public concerns over the return of United States nuclear weapons to Britain, despite growing evidence that they are on their way.
-CND opposes any return of these weapons to RAF Lakenheath in Suffolk.
-The deployment of these bombs in Britain makes us a target in any potential nuclear conflict involving the US and must be stopped.
+CND opposes their return – the deployment of these bombs in Britain makes us a target in any potential nuclear conflict involving the US and must be stopped.

 Weapons return

-Evidence is mounting that the US is preparing to site some of its nuclear weapons in the UK, specifically at RAF Lakenheath in Suffolk.
-This originated when the US Department of Defense added the UK to a list of NATO nuclear weapons storage locations in Europe being upgraded under a multimillion-dollar infrastructure programme.
+Previous revelations had alerted campaigners to the possibility of these weapons returning, beginning with the US Department of Defense adding the UK to a list of NATO nuclear weapons storage locations in Europe being upgraded under a multimillion-dollar infrastructure programme.

-Fresh budget documents dated March 2023 back up the suspicion that Washington is in the process of re-establishing its nuclear weapons presence in Britain.
-Published as part of the US Air Force (USAF) 2024 budgetary justification package, the papers outline the need for a ‘surety dormitory’.
+Budget documents published as part of the US Air Force (USAF) 2024 budgetary justification package, the papers outline the need for a ‘surety dormitory’.
 Surety is a term used by US government departments to refer to the capability to keep nuclear weapons secure.

 The 144-bunk dormitory, the documents say, is needed, as with “the influx of airmen due to the arrival of the potential Surety mission and the bed down of the two F-35 squadrons there is a significant deficiency in the amount of unaccompanied housing available for E4s and below at Royal Air Force Lakenheath”.
 Construction is expected to go on until February 2026.